 - New Player Handicaps are initially allocated at 2 less than the best of 3 x 18 hole cards submitted.
 Cards can be submitted as 6 x 9 hole or some other combination.
 Subsequent Handicap Index calculations change as more scores are entered. e.g.

 13/14 scores: average of best 4, etc.

 - Transition Handicap - The initial Handicap Index that will be calculated when the new system comes into effect as described on the Transition Handicaps page.
 The average of the best 8 scores from the last 20 in the player's current Handicap Record, but with an adjustment to reflect the Slope Rating in each round played (and probably some form of CAP too).
-Players will be able to see their expected Transition Handicap on screen when the handicapping software is updated in Spring 2019.
-Players are encouraged to submit plenty of scores between now and 2020 so that Handicap Index is a good reflection of current playing ability.
+Players will be able to see their expected Transition Handicap on screen when the handicapping software is updated prior to introduction of the WHS.
+Players are encouraged to submit plenty of scores between now and 2020 so that their Handicap Index is a good reflection of current playing ability.
 9 hole scores are acceptable and clubs are encouraged to run 9 hole competitions to help with this.

-- Handicaps are re-calculated at midnight (local time) even if a competition on that day has not been closed.
+- Handicaps will be re-calculated at midnight (local time) even if a competition on that day has not been closed.
 The players get immediate notification (as long as the player has input their score into the computer !!!)

 - Handicaps won't lapse if a player has a break from the game or is not a current member of a golf club

 - The Annual Revisions process will be similar to present and must be done by a committee of 3 (not including the club professional)